Theoretical Foundations of Conformal Prediction: Selective coverage

 Consider a selection rule $\cI$ mapping a dataset $\cD\in(\cX\times\cY)^{n+1}$ to a selected subset of data points $\cI(\cD)\subseteq[n+1]$.
 To give a concrete example, the map $\cI$ could select all points $i$ with $\hf(X_i)\geq c$ for some prefitted model $\hf$ and some predetermined threshold $c$, as above.
 Or, as another example, the selection rule could depend in a more complex way on the entire dataset, by selecting the $k$ points with the largest predicted response $\hf(X_i)$ for some fixed $k$.
 We assume $\cI$ is symmetric, in the following sense:

 for any dataset $\cD$, any permutation $\sigma$, and any index $i\in[n+1]$.
-Essentially, this condition ensures that the ordering of the data points does not affect which data points are selected.
-For example, if the dataset $\big((x,y),(x',y')\big)$ maps to the selection $\{1\}$ (meaning that $(x,y)$ is selected but $(x',y')$ is not selected), then if we permute to obtain a new dataset $\big((x',y'),(x,y)\big)$, this new dataset must map to $\{2\}$ (so that, again, $(x,y)$ is selected but $(x',y')$ is not selected).
+This condition means that the ordering of the data points does not affect which data points are selected.

-With this selection rule defined, we now turn to the algorithm.
-The prediction interval will take the following form:
+Given such a selection rule, we now turn to the algorithm.
+The prediction set will take the following form:

-where the notation $S_{n+1}^y$ and $\cD^y_{n+1}$ is defined as in Chapter~\ref{chapter:conformal-exchangeability}.
+where $S_{n+1}^y$ and $\cD^y_{n+1}$ are defined as in Chapter~\ref{chapter:conformal-exchangeability}.
 The last part of the condition, $n+1\in\cI(\cD^y_{n+1})$, ensures that we only consider values $y$ that would lead to the test data point being selected (since we are aiming for coverage to hold conditional on this event).
-The other part of the condition, $S_{n+1}^y \le \hat{q}^y$, appears identical to the full conformal prediction interval that we have defined before, in Chapter~\ref{chapter:conformal-exchangeability}---but, as discussed above, using the original definition of $\hat{q}^y$, which was calibrated to achieve marginal coverage, may not be sufficient to achieve selective coverage, so we will need to define $\hat{q}^y$ in a new way.
+The other part of the condition, $S_{n+1}^y \le \hat{q}^y$ has the same form as in full conformal prediction, but we will need to define $\hat{q}^y$ in a new way to guarantee that coverage holds when restricting attention to selected cases.

 The main idea for achieving selective coverage is that $\hat{q}^y$ is computed using only the scores from the set of selected points (rather than using all scores as for marginal coverage, in Chapter~\ref{chapter:conformal-exchangeability}).
 These are the data points that, \emph{even after conditioning on selection}, are exchangeable with a test point.
 Formally, we define